rust-lang/rust-forge/src/release/process.md

 - Update `src/ci/channel` to `stable`

+You should also check whether there are beta backports that weren't merged before the branch update, and cherry-pick them into the `stable` PR:

+* [List of PRs targeting the beta branch.][target-beta]
+* [List of PRs approved for beta backport.][approved-beta]
+* [List of PRs *nominated* for beta backport.][nominated-beta] Note that PRs in this list are not approved: you should follow up with the relevant teams to decide what to do with them.

 Self-approve the PR with `r+ rollup=never p=1000`.

 Note that we need to merge this PR as soon as possible, to maximise the